 Highlight case studies to share additional information and outcomes at different sites and for varying contexts and communities.

-Sonoma County UCCE evaluated several grazing case studies to document the different grazing programs and collaboratives in Sonoma County.
+Sonoma County UCCE (CITATION) evaluated several grazing case studies to document the different grazing programs and collaboratives in Sonoma County.
 The results highlighted that there is not a one-size fits all approach to utilizing livestock and grazing as a tool for vegetation management and land stewardship.
 These case studies show that there are many ways grazing programs and collaboratives can be set up and function effectively.
 Whether you are a single property owner or have neighborhood buy-in, grazing for vegetation management is possible and can be adapted to best suit landscape goals.
 Regional case studies can assist in prioritizing areas for grazing and coordinate efforts to increase the scale and impact of projects.

-Regional Input for Topic #5:
+Regional Input for Grazing Guidance Element #5

-None.
+Regional variability significantly influences collaborative planning and partnership development for grazing initiatives.
+In areas with extensive land holdings, there may be fewer potential partners to leverage resources, whereas regions with higher urban density often provide more opportunities for stakeholder engagement and partnership building.
+However, urban-proximate areas may also face a greater diversity of competing land-use interests, where grazing represents just one of several strategies to achieve ecological or social objectives and increase stakeholder buy-in.
+These differences highlight the need for region-specific approaches to optimize grazing opportunities and foster effective collaboration among public and private land managers.

-(6) Methods to identify opportunities to house and maintain shared grazing infrastructure
+(6) Methods to identify opportunities to house and maintain shared grazing infrastructure.

-Key Takeaway

-Successful identification of shared grazing infrastructure opportunities relies on mapping existing resources, collaborative planning with landowners, logistical feasibility, and flexible designs that can evolve with herd and forage needs.
+Recommendations for Grazing Guidance Element #6

 Grazing infrastructure—such as portable fencing, livestock water systems, corrals, and handling equipment—is critical to the success of prescribed grazing projects.
 However, individual landowners and producers often face high start-up costs that limit their ability to implement or expand grazing as a land management tool.
 Start-up grazing businesses are encouraged to identify other grazers and coordinate opportunities to purchase, house, and maintain shared infrastructure that can be accessed by multiple producers, agencies, or community organizations.
 Methods to identify opportunities may include:

 Inventory, Assess, and Allocate Local Resources

-Survey existing grazing infrastructure available through (RCDs), , County Agricultural Departments, and producer groups.
+Survey existing grazing infrastructure available through Resource Conservation Districts (RCDs), UC Cooperative Extension, County Agricultural Departments, and producer groups.
 Inventory and map permanent or temporary storage locations of all fencing, water systems, corrals, feed storage, and other facilities in use and assess their condition and capacity.
 In allocating resources, evaluate logistical and operational Factors by considering access, water and power availability, and maintenance responsibilities.
 Prior to purchasing new infrastructure, utilize Cost-Benefit Analysis frameworks to compare costs of building new infrastructure versus sharing/upgrading existing resources.
 When purchasing or procuring infrastructure, prioritize multi-use and adaptive infrastructure, including modular, flexible, or movable facilities to accommodate changing herd and forage needs.
 Finally, monitor and adapt as needed to Grazing Operator and land management needs by regularly and periodically tracking usage, assessing effectiveness, and adjusting siting or design as necessary.

 Develop Regional Partnerships and Share Infrastructure

 By engaging landowners and stakeholders, Grazing Operators may find opportunities to establish cooperative agreements with landowners, ranchers, land trusts, and agencies to share infrastructure resources across properties.
 Survey local and regional interest, explore partnerships, and address constraints such as zoning or liability.
-Also see Topic , which delves more deeply into building partnerships and leveraging shared resources.
+Also see GGE #4 Recommendations c: Secure Agreements with Public and Private Landowners and f: Explore Partnerships, Cooperative Models, Incentives, and Cost-Sharing Programs, which delves more deeply into building partnerships and leveraging shared resources.

 Establish Centralized Equipment Hubs